By Beth David, Editor

 And that’s about where the story starts to veer off into two directions.

 Mr. Barbosa said he got permits to do the work he was doing, then the building commissioner left and the interim commissioner revoked his permits.
-He said the new commissioner, Christopher Carmichael, has been intractable in helping him get back on track.
+He said the new commissioner, Chris Carmichael*, has been intractable in helping him get back on track.

 Mr. Carmichael said that Mr. Barbosa’s work went beyond the scope of the initial permit, but that he never should have been given any permits to work on the building in the first place.

 The building has 15 small apartments, not exactly studio apartments, and not exactly standard one-bedrooms either.
 Twelve of them have a kitchen area on one floor, then some steps up to a bedroom and a 3/4 bathroom.

 There is no window in any of the kitchens in these apartments, and some only have small windows on the stairway or in the bathroom.

 Mr. Barbosa says he believes they will be affordable housing, and he wants to market them to veterans.